-Applicants are encouraged to utilize CFAR Cores' pre-submission services, at no cost.
-These services should be requested with the LOI submission form.
-Grant preparation support services include but are not limited to:
+Applicants are encouraged to utilize CFAR Cores' pre-submission services, at no cost, and this support can be requested with the LOI submission form.
+In addition, Letters of Intent will be shared with all CFAR Cores, so all appropriate pre-submission services will be offered.
+Grant preparation supports include but are not limited to: